mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 ## Presenter lifecycle & retaining

-But remember, not every call of `onDetach` means that presenter will be destroyed - if a `retainInstance` argument is `true` it means that attached view is destroying because of the Android orientation change, and presenter will be retained and reattached to the new view, so you don't have to nuke your delegates (at least these which don't use the view reference).
+Using `onDetach` is pretty simple, but remember, not every call of itmeans that presenter will be destroyed - if a `retainInstance` argument is `true` it means that attached view is destroying because of the Android orientation change, and presenter will be retained and reattached to the new view, so you don't have to nuke your delegates (at least these which don't use the view reference).

 The thing worth emphasizing here is that your presenter won't be parceled and recreated or something like that.
 After rotating the screen, it will be the same exact presenter that have been attached to the view before orientation change.
 Moreover, all of the background work that the presenter performs (and all of its children, with Routing and Interactor as a most notable examples of them) will be delivered to the eventual view if the orientation change happens in the meanwhile if only you follow the one rule of the thumb - *always communicate with the view using the main thread* ([as it is in Mosby library](http://hannesdorfmann.com/mosby/summary/) - *Can the Presenter and its view be out of sync during a screen orientation change?* paragraph.
 Moviper bases on Mosby so the linked rule refers to Moviper also).

 ## Presenter-View communication thread

 As I said above: *always communicate with the view using the main thread*.
 Even if view will need to perform some hard work on the background thread, using the diffUtil for example - always call the view on the main thread and delegate the work to another thread in the view itself.
+It will allow your sub-modules always be synchronized.
 For more info about the presenter and view lifecycle and behavior I recommend you reading the [Mosby docs and blog](https://kotlinlang.org/docs/tutorials/kotlin-android.html) as the Moviper is built on top of this library, so it inherits the behavior of view-presenter relations.

-## Work parallelization
+## Independent implementation

-The other fancy thing there is that we haven't even touched the another components but we can safely implement whole presenter!
-Using Moviper you can parallelize the work on the single module at whole team.
+The other fancy thing there is that despite that we haven't even touched the another components we could safely implement whole presenter! (and then routing etc.) Using Moviper you can parallelize the work on the single module at whole team.
 Making work more focused on single screen makes you send new builds to QA faster, so there is no bottlenecking on the very end of the scrum sprint!

 ## Flavor design